Active Adults 55+

 All art media explored.
 A self-paced class geared to the student’s own personal level of ability.
 Areas of instruction include: composition, perspective, color mixing, use of values, use of line, texture, and perspective.
 All levels of ability welcome.
 Occasional field trips.
 Material list available at first class meeting.

 All levels welcome.
-Learn to play your favorite song on the piano, organ or keyboard.
-This class deals specifically with the Standards and will cover Chord Symbols, Bass Line, Melody and basic lead sheet reading.
+Learn to play your favorite song on the piano, organ, or keyboard.
+This class will focus on style and variation in performance technique and will cover Chord Symbols, Bass Line, Melody and basic lead sheet reading.
 Each class begins with a brief introduction and review of musical concepts followed by individual help from the instructor.

 This class is for adults who are proficient in sight reading and enjoy playing the big band sounds of the 1930s and ‘40s.
 The musical library of over 300 arrangements are for two Alto, two Tenor, and Baritone Saxophones, four Trumpets, four Trombones, Piano, String Bass, Guitar and Drums.
 Alto’s and Tenor’s who double on Clarinet or Flute are a plus.
 Vocalists are also welcome to try out.
 The band will perform two concerts per year.
 Interested musicians must make an appointment with the director through the Adult School for an interview and/or audition before enrolling.